 If you could prove all this, a data breach solicitor could take your claim on under a No Win No Fee agreement.
 We explain what these are further on in this guide.

-As we have mentioned, some types of police force data breaches could happen due to human error.
+As we have mentioned, some types of police data breaches could happen due to human error.
 Others could occur due to malicious acts by those inside or outside of the organisation.

 Examples of potential data breaches include: